Wolf was wild at 33,

 Wolf took my strong bones

 She told me too

-That I would grow too, to be so…
+That I would grow, to be…

-But kissing me on my nose
+But kissing me on my nose,

 Still let me know

 Wolf is still out there.
 I still see the shadow of her legs